Last Updated on October 1, 2024 by Matt Musico

 Believe it or not, a whopping three of these performances are single-season franchise records at different positions.

-There were actually a couple of occasions when Killebrew didn’t slug at least 40 home runs in a season between 1959 and 1970 (the first and last times he accomplished the feat).
+There were a couple of occasions when Killebrew didn’t slug at least 40 home runs in a season between 1959 and 1970.
 Despite that, his season-long averages during this stretch are just incredible.
-During these 12 seasons, which spanned more than 7,300 plate appearances, Killebrew slashed .265/.386/.543 with an average of 40 homers, 103 RBI, and 88 runs scored.
+During these 12 seasons, Killebrew slashed .265/.386/.543 while averaging 40 homers, 103 RBI, and 88 runs scored.

 Averaged!
 From his age-23 to his age-34 campaigns!
 That’s longevity personified if I’ve ever seen it.

-After a number of close calls over the years, Killebrew did capture that elusive MVP award in 1969 when he led the league in homers (49) and RBI (140).
+After several close calls, Killebrew captured that elusive MVP award in 1969 when he led the league in homers (49) and RBI (140).
 Through the end of June, the right-handed hitter had 18 homers and 54 RBI.
 From July through the end of the season, he slugged 31 homers with 70 RBI.

 Brian Dozier